-Age Discrimination in Employment Act: Protects older individuals against age-based employment discrimination, harassment, and retaliation.
+Age Discrimination in Employment Act: Protects older individuals against agebased employment discrimination.

-Americans with Disabilities Act (ADA): Prohibits discrimination, harassment, retaliation, and interference against individuals with disabilities concerning employment.
-As an employer, businesses must make reasonable accommodations for applicants and employees, absent undue hardship, which can include assistive technology, accessible materials, job restructuring, leave, modified work schedule, modified workplace policies. and reassignment.
-Disabilities include physical disabilities as well as mental health conditions such as anxiety, depression, and PTSD.
-As a public accommodation, businesses must make reasonable accommodations to facilities, such as by installing ramps, and accessible parking spaces, drinking fountains, public toilets and doors.
+Americans with Disabilities Act (ADA): Prohibits discrimination against the physically handicapped in areas of public accommodation.
+Must make reasonable accommodations to facilities, such as by installing ramps, and accessible parking spaces, drinking fountains, public toilets and doors.
 While not clearly mandated by the ADA, businesses should consider developing and managing their websites to ensure they are accessible to those with disabilities.